HebaAli48/react-tictactoc/README.md

 # Front-end Tic Tac Toe Game (React js)

 Welcome to the classic game of Tic Tac Toe!
 This project is an implementation of the popular game using React.js.
-Test your strategic skills by playing against a friend or challenging the computer AI (SOON).
+Test your strategic skills by playing against a friend or challenging the computer AI (SOON)✨✨.

-In this game ,two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner 🥳.
+In this game ,two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner 🏆🏆.

-If XPlayer is drawed with Oplayer , there will be last round to determine the winner 🥳.
+If XPlayer is drawed with Oplayer , there will be last round to determine the winner🏆🏆.

 ## Features